yehia67/documentation/dev-essentials/0.1/introduction/overview.md

 ## Clients

-Like an account number and sort code, an address in IOTA is a unique string of 81 characters ([trytes](../concepts/trinary.md)) that are unique to each seed.
+Like an bank account number and sort code, an address in IOTA is a unique string of 81 characters ([trytes](../concepts/trinary.md)) that are unique to each seed.

 :::info:
 Sometimes addresses have 90 trytes.
 The extra 9 trytes are called the checksum, which helps you make sure your address is correct.